 Note: This post was originally published at Hope Mommies.

-Recently, “Lord Willing?" by Jessica Kelley came to the attention of women in our Hope Mommies private community.
-We are so thankful our community is a place for discussion and sharing of our ideas and journeys.
-Our shared Hope Mommies community has been founded upon a set of beliefs about the character and ways of God.
-So, when appropriate, we want to carefully provide a review for you of material introduced to our community that we consider outside of the scope of the Biblical beliefs this organization was founded on.
+Recently, Lord Willing?, by Jessica Kelley came to the attention of women in our Hope Mommies private Facebook group.
+We are so thankful this group is a place for discussion and sharing of our ideas and journeys.
+Our shared Hope Mommies group has been founded upon a set of beliefs about the character and ways of God.
+So, when appropriate, we want to carefully provide a review for you of material introduced to our group that we consider outside of the scope of the Biblical beliefs this organization was founded on.

 The theological decisions that we make as we come through grief are significant and do shape us—but we can also re-evaluate them.
-God gives us opportunity and even the call to consistently re-evaluate our beliefs based upon Scripture.
-So, as we grapple today with some of the most challenging questions that face us as Hope Moms, my prayer is that we can be tender-hearted toward the Bible, letting it speak to us.
+God gives us opportunity, and even the call, to consistently re-evaluate our beliefs based upon Scripture.
+So, as we grapple today with some of the most challenging questions that face us as Hope Moms, my prayer is that we can be tenderhearted toward the Bible, letting it speak to us.

 Problems at the Outset

 Kelley cites Gregory Boyd in her book; his endorsement of the book is on the back cover.
 In her acknowledgements, she dedicates a paragraph to him for how he has helped her to form her “beautiful, new picture of God based on the person of Jesus Christ” (pg.
 280).
 According to the helpful summary provided in this article, we can learn that Gregory Boyd is a prominent voice for what’s called open theism, which is a “rejection of classical theism’s doctrine of God’s exhaustive foreknowledge.”
 This view rejects that God knows all things in the future.